Clubhouse (app): Rooms

 The primary feature of Clubhouse is real-time virtual "rooms" in which users can communicate with each other via audio.
 Rooms are divided into different categories based on levels of privacy.
-"Open rooms" can be joined by anyone on Clubhouse, and all rooms default to this setting on creation.
-In "social rooms", only users followed by the moderators are allowed to join.
-To join "closed rooms", users need to receive an invitation from the moderators.
-Within a room, there are three sections: the "stage", "followed by the speakers", and "others in the room".
-The profile picture and name of each user present in a room are displayed in the appropriate section.
-When a user creates a room, they are assigned the role of "moderator" which gives them the power to call users to the stage, mute users, and remove speakers from the stage.
-The moderator role is denoted by a green star that appears next to the user's name.
+Moderator roles are denoted by a green star that appears next to the user's name.
 When a user joins a room, they are initially assigned to the role of a "listener" and cannot unmute themselves.
 Listeners can notify the moderators of their intent to join the stage and speak by clicking on the "raise hand" icon.
 Users who are invited to the stage become "speakers" and can unmute themselves.
 Users can exit a room by tapping the "leave quietly" button or with the help of peace sign emoji.

+Houses

 In August 2022, Clubhouse announced a feature called Houses, an invite-based version of the rooms.

 Events

 A lot of conversations in Clubhouse are of spontaneous nature.
 However, users can schedule conversations by creating events.
 While scheduling an event, users can first name the event and then set the date and time at which the conversation will begin.
 Users can also add co-hosts to help moderate the event.
 Once the event has been created, it is added to the Clubhouse "bulletin".
 The bulletin shows upcoming scheduled events and allows users to set notifications for events by clicking the bell icon corresponding to the event.
 Users can access the bulletin by clicking on the calendar icon at the top of the home page.